stoerr/CoDeveloperGPTengine/src/site/markdown/gpt.md

 **Conversation starters**

+These are a few suggestions - pick 4 you like or make up your own.
+I tend to include a chatgpt.codeRules.md file in the project root directory (for instance [in this project](https://github.com/stoerr/CoDeveloperGPTengine/blob/develop/chatgpt.codeRules.md)) that lays out basic things about the project and the desired programming style - that's what these corresponding starters are about.

 - _What can the Co-Developer do?_
 - *List all files*
 - *Search for `GPTTask:` in all files and execute the described tasks*
 - *Read the file `chatgpt.codeRules.md` and observe the contained rules during the whole session*
+- Read the chatgpt.codeRules.md and observe the rules that are laid out there during this whole chat, but you don't need to repeat them.
+- Read the chatgpt.codeRules.md and observe the rules that are laid out there during this whole chat, but you don't need to repeat them.
+Use the grep operation to search for comments starting with `ChatGPTTask:` and execute them.
+The comment should be replaced by the new code or deleted when it's completely done.
+Read these classes entirely and also classes they refer to.

 **Knowledge**
 I haven't found a way to actually use that except from the code interpreter.
 Please drop me a note if find out what it